onmobile-rbtsdk/Gamely-android-sdk/README.md

 ```

 ### 1.0 Get Template
-Use following lines to get template
+Use the following lines to get a template

 ```kotlin
 //Use only activity context here